Behavior is

 before you write another summary or move on to another part of the course.

-educational backgrounds in the areas of psychology, mental health, special
+the areas of psychology, mental health, special education, behavioral

-Degree in Special Education and a focus on behavioral theory.
-Professor
+Education and a focus on behavioral theory.
+Professor Jackson has 15

-Jackson has 15 years of combined experience in self-contained special education
+years of combined experience in self-contained special education classrooms,

-classrooms, resource rooms, and hospital day treatment in K–12 settings.
-He has
+resource rooms, and hospital day treatment in K–12 settings, along with over 25

 Karen Lea holds a Ph.D. in education.